BrucePerens/rigcontrol/README.md

 On some browsers, just typing *rigcontrol.lan/* will work.

 ### Issues
-Hardware flow control is not connected between the CPU and the serial-to-USB chip.
-This causes the console to drop characters sometimes.
+Hardware flow control is not connected on the PCB between the CPU and the serial-to-USB chip.
+This saves some precious GPIO pins, but causes the console to drop characters sometimes.
-It also is probably the reason that flashing the device sometimes fails.
+This also may be the reason that flashing the device sometimes fails.
+The console is for debugging and maintenance, not everyday use of the device, so this should not generally present a problem to the user.